leonardoosouza1/MobileApp-typescript/README.md

 # MobileApp-typescript

 ## First step to use app
-Clone the repository in your device, after, install node_modules dependencies
+Clone the repository in your device, after install node_modules dependencies

 ### Command to clone